 Professor Anne Beaulieu, Aletta Jacobs Chair of Knowledge Infrastructures for Sustainability at Campus Fryslân and Director of the Data Research Centre, University of Groningen.
 She recently developed the minor programme Data Wise: Data Science in Society with Gert Stulp.
 Beaulieu’s research focuses on diversity and complexity in knowledge infrastructures, with particular attention to digital data assemblages and interfaces for the creation and circulation of knowledge.
 She is co-author of three books on knowledge and technology (see Books page) and has published widely the significance of ethnographic methods for the study of data practices.
 Beaulieu was Visiting Research Fellow at the Pufendorf Institute for Advance Studies, Lund University, Sweden (2017–2018) and Visiting Professor at the Science and Technology Studies Department of the University of Vienna, Austria (2018).
 Since September 2018, she has been co-coordinator of the PhD training network of the Netherlands Graduate Research School of Science, Technology and Modern Culture (WTMC), and has developed numerous innovative courses in the major programme Responsible Planet at University College Fryslân.

-Since April 2021, Professor and Aletta Jacobs Chair of Knowledge Infrastructures, University of Groningen
+Since April 2021, Professor and Aletta Jacobs Chair of Knowledge Infrastructures, U. of Groningen

-Since March 2019, Director Data Research Centre, University of Groningen
+Since March 2019, Director Data Research Centre, U. of Groningen

 Since Sept 2018, Scientific Coordinator PhD training, Research School WTMC

 Sept 2018-March 2021, Associate Professor of Science and Technology Studies, U. of Groningen

 April 2018-December 2018, Coordinator Impact Project, Seconded to CWTS, Leiden University